Warrior by a Tomb

 Sketch of Moroccan horsemen from Eugène Delacroix's travel sketchbook.

 Warrior by a Tomb, Arab by a Tomb or The Arab by the Tomb is an 1838 oil-on-canvas painting by the French artist Eugène Delacroix, now in the Hiroshima Museum of Art.
 It was inspired by his trip to Morocco in 1831 as an official painter.
-The painting was refused by the jury of the Paris Salon in 1838.
+The painting was refused by the jury of the Paris Salon of 1838.
 It is currently displayed in the Hiroshima Museum of Art in Hiroshima, Japan.